OfficeDev/Microsoft-Teams-Samples/samples/tab-support-offline/nodejs/README.md

 ---
 page_type: sample
-description: A simple react application for Microsoft Teams.
-This app allows user to login using SSO and log attendence.
+description: This sample app demonstrates a classic CRUD application that functions offline within Microsoft Teams.
+When the Android device reconnects to the internet, users can sync their data with blob storage.
 products:
 - office-teams
 - office